morenoh149/react-native-contacts/README.md

 and then do

     react-native link
-if you get an error about
+If you get an error about
-`import Contacts from 'react-native-contacts'; is undefined.` try manual linking below
+`import Contacts from 'react-native-contacts'; is undefined.` try manual linking below.

+Also, supporting older versions of Android (API level <= 22) requires extra permissions; see the [Android permissions](#android-1) section.

 ### Manual
 #### iOS